-In 1973 Norma Millay Ellis, sister of the poet Edna St. Vincent Millay, founded The Millay Colony for the Arts as a residency center for visual artists, writers and composers.
-The first artists arrived in 1974 and lived and worked in a small building on the Millay estate.
-In 1976, Norma gave to the Colony the barn her sister had built from a Sears & Roebuck kit.
-It was soon renovated to accommodate four artists.
-With studios looking out on meadows and forest, the barn has provided hundreds of artists with an inspiring and tranquil home.
+In 1973 Norma Millay Ellis, herself a painter and the sister of poet/activist Edna St. Vincent Millay (who preferred to be called Vincent from a young age), founded the Millay Colony for the Arts in upstate New York a residency for visual artists, writers and composers.
+The first residents arrived in 1974 and lived and worked in a small building on the Millay estate.
+In 1976, Norma gave the Colony the barn that Edna/Vincent built along with her husband Eugene Boissevan, in 1926 from a Sears & Roebuck kit.
+Renovated to accommodate four artists (studios and bedrooms) it is a much beloved space that has provided hundreds of outstandingly gifted artists the quiet tranquility essential to create exceptional works.

-In the mid-1990’s, the Colony brought together a team of six artists with disabilities to design an environmentally-friendly building for the Colony using the principles of universal access.
-The resulting building is our lovely Main Building that houses our offices and all public rooms for residents with all levels of physical ability.
-You can read all about our campus here.
+In the mid-1990’s, the Board and staff worked with a team of six artists with disabilities to design an environmentally-friendly building using the principles of universal access.
+The Main House features ADA-accessible bedrooms/studios/bathrooms/kitchen and shared living spaces, accommodating a range of physical abilities.

-Millay and her sister Norma soon became members of the Provincetown Theatre Group, and in 1918, Millay directed and took the lead in her own play, The Princess Marries the Page.
-In the next several years, she explored sexuality and feminism in her poems and attracted a series of high-profile male and female lovers.
-By 1923, her poetic reputation on the rise, she was awarded the Pulitzer Prize for Poetry.
+Vincent and her sister Norma soon joined the Provincetown Theatre Group, and in 1918, she directed and took the lead in her own play, The Princess Marries the Page.
+In the next several years, openly bisexual and gender-nonconforming, she explored sexuality and feminism in her poems and attracted a series of high-profile male and female lovers.
+Experiencing a meteoric rise in fame and popularity, she travelled around the country to colleges and universities giving poetry readings attended by frenzied fans (much like the rock stars today).
+By 1923, she was one of the first women recognized for literary achievement and was awarded the Pulitzer Prize for Poetry.

-In 1923, Millay married the Dutch merchant Eugen Boissevain.
+At the same time, Vincent married the Dutch merchant Eugen Boissevain.
 Their “open marriage” was a source of both controversy and admiration.
-In the mid-1920’s, they purchased a 635-acre blueberry farm in Austerlitz, a country hamlet north of Manhattan in Columbia County, New York.
-Millay named the property “Steepletop” after a flowering bush that grew in the fields, and here she lived, worked, and hosted contemporaries from the literary and art world from 1925 until her death in 1950.
+In the mid-1920’s, they purchased a 635-acre blueberry farm in Austerlitz, a country hamlet in Columbia County, a few hours drive from NYC.
+Vincent told her mother she had found “a piece of heaven” and named the property “Steepletop” after the Steeplebush plant that blossomed in the fields.